The Hayden Heritage Center

 Leslie Memorial Library

-Now located on the 1st floor of the museum and is open to the public.
+Located on the 1st floor of the museum and open to the public.
 Numerous documents, out of print books, family files, area subject files, yearbooks, burial records, and bound editions of the Routt County Republican & Hayden Valley Press Newspapers.
-Two public computers to search collection.
+Public computers to search collection.
 Great source for genealogical research!